List of Pirates of the Caribbean characters: Ian MercerIan Mercer, portrayed by David Schofield, is Lord Beckett's facially scarred, loyal personal assistant in Dead Man's Chest and At World's End. Despite serving faithfully in his official capacity as a clerk, Mercer often executes Beckett's more sinister agendas as an assassin and spy.

 When the Black Pearl is being taken over by the EITC, Mercer leads the boarding party.
 However, before they can even properly solidify control of the ship, the crew of the Black Pearl launch a counterattack, and Mercer ends up duelling Barbossa during the fighting.
 Once he sees that his marines are mostly beaten, Mercer jumps ship, and is presumably picked up by the Endeavour.

 Sometime later, Mercer is placed aboard the Flying Dutchman.
 After Admiral James Norrington is killed, Mercer proclaims to Davy Jones that he is now in command of the ship, as he holds the key to the Dead Man's Chest in his possession.

 During the maelstrom battle, Mercer is shielded by Jones from a cannon blast.
-However, the same blast also kills all the EITC marines around the helm, leaving Mercer defenceless.
+However, the same blast also kills all the EITC marines around the helm, leaving Mercer defenseless.
 Jones takes advantage of the situation, and uses his tentacles to strangle Mercer and constrict his throat from the inside.
 Mercer falls to the deck, dead, as Jones takes the key to the Dead Man's Chest from around his neck.